basarat/typescript-collections/README.markdown

 [Buckets](github.com/mauriciosantos/buckets/)
 ====================
 Things need to be done:
-use default parameter arguments use generics remove extra semicolons at end of functions / classes / modules function arguments types move all initialization to constructors
+use generics
+function arguments types

 Already done:
 use module
-search for all "private"s to make sure they are marked as such search optional. search for isundefined and use to mark optional.
+search for all "private"s to make sure they are marked as such remove extra semicolons at end of functions / classes / modules **Optionals** use default parameter arguments search optional. search for isundefined and use to mark optional. move all initialization to constructors : Decided its better inside (more performance since || is faster than typeof

 **A JavaScript Data Structure Library**